SERVICE NO: 3079

 Arthur rejoined the 8th Battalion at Fleurbaix on 21 May and was straight back into the trenches.
 They remained at Fleurbaix until the middle of June before moving on to Neuve-Église and then Messines until 8 July when they moved back to Bailluel.
 They were making their way to Pozières and they arrived there near Sausage Valley on 23 July.
 On 25 July 1916, Arthur’s platoon went “over the top” and by the time the sun was coming up on 26 July a witness, friend William Skelton, saw Arthur dead in a shell hole.
 Other witnesses recalled a shell exploding close to Arthur and the shrapnel killed him instantly.
 His body was not located and he was reported missing.

 When Evangeline heard Arthur was missing she enlisted the help of the Red Cross Information Bureau in Melbourne.
 By mid-March, the Red Cross reported back the news of Arthur’s death at Pozières.
 As she had not heard from the Defence Department, Evangeline wrote to them and told them of the Red Cross’ report.
 They told her there was no further update on Arthur’s status of missing in action.
 She wrote again on 17 May and again the reply was there was no further update.
 It was not until 4 August 1917 that a Court of Enquiry was convened to investigate Arthur’s death.
-Finally Arthur’s death was officially confirmed.
+Finally, Arthur’s death was officially confirmed.

-At the time of Arthur’s death his eldest child was ten and the twins eighteen months old.
-For the Emmett family it was a double blow with Arthur’s younger brother Alfred Emmett killed only weeks after they heard from the Red Cross of Arthur’s fate.
+At the time of Arthur’s death, his eldest child was ten and the twins eighteen months old.
+For the Emmett family, it was a double blow with Arthur’s younger brother Alfred Emmett killed only weeks after they heard from the Red Cross of Arthur’s fate.

 Despite the sad news for Evangeline, she did not give up hope that Arthur may still be alive.
 Her feeling was that he was a prisoner, but in 1920, word came from a returned serviceman who believed he had seen Arthur in London.
-Apparently he had spoken to a man by the name of Emmett who had served with the 8th Battalion.
+Apparently, he had spoken to a man by the name of Emmett who had served with the 8th Battalion.
 She wrote to the Defence Department to tell them.
 Since she had no real proof that Arthur was killed, and she believed witness accounts did not add up, she thought it a possibility.
 The return letter told Evangeline there was no other consideration other than Arthur was killed at Pozières.

 Arthur and Evangeline’s eldest daughter May Philomena Annie married in 1929 to Wilfred Reginald Owen and eldest son Clement married Elsie Jane Bryant in 1932.
-Two of Arthur’s sons enlisted for WW2, Arthur John Franklin and Geoffrey Raymond both with the RAAF.
+Two of Arthur’s sons enlisted in WW2, Arthur John Franklin and Geoffrey Raymond both with the RAAF.
 Arthur’s second eldest daughter Iris married in 1942 to Douglas Anderson.
 Evangeline Emmett died in Ararat in 1962 aged seventy-nine.

 Arthur’s nephew, a son of Frank Emmett of North Hamilton, planted a tree for Arthur along Hamilton’s Anzac Avenue in August 1917.